-Appearance: A slender body with a body-length, bushy hairy tail, a short pointed muzzle and whiskers, a broad forehead, no cheek pouch.
-There are ear tufts on the ears.
+Appearance: A slender body with a bushy tail, a short pointed muzzle and whiskers, a broad forehead and no cheek pouch.
+There are ear tufts on both ears.
 The red coat looks greyish in winter, sometimes almost black.

 Nest: Squirrels build their nests at a height of 5 to 15 meters in branch forks from old trees.
 The drey is made of brushwood and moss.
 On the inside it is padded with grass, raffia, lichens, moss, feathers and wool.
-On the outside it is covered with leaves.
+And the outside is covered with leaves.

 A drey has at least 2 exits.
 The main entrance is directed downwards.

-Squirrels build several nests: for example for the breed, for protection and for sleeping.
-When there’s danger, they simply move to another drey.
+Squirrels build several nests: one for the breed and another for protection and sleeping.
+When there’s danger, they simply move into another drey.

 Propagation: Squirrels mate from spring to summer.
 For a short time, the couple moves in the same drey.
 The gestation period lasts 38 days.
-During this time, the male is expelled from the territory again.
+During this time, the male is expelled from the territory.
 2 – 6 blind, rosy and naked young are born.
 The little nestlings get their coats with 10 – 13 days and open their eyes with 30 days.
-With 45 days they leave their nest for the first time and with 8 weeks they are independent.
+Around 45 days, after they were born, they leave their nest for the first time and after 8 weeks they get independent.

 Special features: Squirrels are excellent at climbing and jumping.
 They belong to the best known wild mammals here.
 They change their coats 2 times a year.

 The tail is very important.
 It helps the squirrel to keep the balance while climbing in the branches.
-It also serves as a steering when the squirrel jumps and as a thermal insulation during the sleep.
+It also serves as a steering when the squirrel jumps and as a thermal insulation during hibernation.

 Enemies: pine marten, weasel, eagle owl, hawk, buzzard